openstack/kuryr-kubernetes/doc/source/specs/stein/vhostuser.rst

 driver will be introduced.

 From user point of view there is no difference in pod definition.
-It's the same as with tap based.
-To request vhost-user port as a main port no need to do something special.
+It's the same as with tap-based.
+To request vhost-user port as a main port there is no need to do anything special.

-When vhost-user port is additional interface it can be defined with Network Attachment Definition [6]_.
+When vhost-user port is an additional interface - it can be defined with Network Attachment Definition [6]_.

-The type of port will be determined by neutron-openvswitch-agent configuration file by datapath_type option [2]_, whether the veth is plugged to the OVS bridge or vhostuser.
+The type of port will be determined by a datapath_type option [2]_ of a neutron-openvswitch-agent config file, whether the veth is plugged to the OVS bridge or vhostuser.
 That's why datapath is not featured in pod's definition, kuryr-kubernetes will rely on pod's vif type.

 Open vSwitch supports DPDK ports only in special bridges with type netdev,